Extraction of the self energy and Eliashberg function from angle resolved photoemission spectroscopy using the xARPES code: Methods

 \subsection{Maximum-entropy method in xARPES}

-Within the MEM, \textsc{xARPES} uses the so called ``chi2kink'' method~\cite{kaufmann:2023} to determine $a$, in which $\chi^2$ is defined as the sum of the squared terms in Eq.~\eqref{eq:log-likelihood}, followed by fitting $\mathrm{log}_{10}[\chi^2(\mathrm{log}_{10}(a))]$ with the following function:
+Within the MEM, \textsc{xARPES} uses the so called ``chi2kink'' method~\cite{kaufmann:2023} to determine the hyperparameter/Lagrange multiplier $a$.
+With this method, $\chi^2$ is defined as the sum of the squared terms in Eq.~\eqref{eq:log-likelihood}, followed by fitting $\mathrm{log}_{10}[\chi^2(\mathrm{log}_{10}(a))]$ with the following function: